Pages

 Ransom Tavern | South Woodstock, VT

-On the drive towards our home in Killington we opted for the back road route - over the mountains from Church Hill Road to Peterkin Hill, excited when we realized these dirt roads spit us out at Lincoln Covered Bridge to cross the Ottaqueechee River onto route 4.
+From Church Hill Road to Peterkin Hill, we navigated the mountain back roads and excitedly crossed the Ottaqueechee River over Lincoln Covered Bridge.
 Crossing a covered bridge by happenstance is so quintessentially Vermont, a moment that always deserves just that - a moment.

 4778 South Road